Protocol::HTTP2SourceProtocolHTTP2Connection

 def consume_window(size = self.available_size)

-Traverse active streams in order of priority and allow them to consume the available flow-control window.
+Traverse active streams and allow them to consume the available flow-control window.

 Implementation